pramodpoojary/CucmberJavaGlobalTechChallenge/README.md

 #  Cucmber BDD Framework Magento
 This repository contains the solution for a web automation technical challenge.
 The solution has been implemented using Cucumber BDD framework with JUnit as a unit testing framework and Java language, all with the latest versions.
 Maven has been used as a build management tool.
-Page Object Model (POM) using Page Factory has been used as a design pattern.
-## Prerequisites
+Page Object Model (POM) using Page Factory has been used as a design pattern.Cucumber was an ideal choice as it provided a clear and concise way to document the steps and expected outcomes for each scenario in plain English.
+Additionally, Cucumber also provides a built-in mechanism for generating automated tests based on the scenarios and steps outlined in the feature files.
+This allowed me to create automated tests quickly and efficiently, without having to write additional code.
 The following software is required to be installed on your system before running the tests:<br>
 •	Java <br>
 •	Maven <br>